awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 EoF
 ```

+{{% notice note %}}
+You may have noticed that we haven't included the `MaintenanceStrategies` structure.
+The reason for this is that specifying a replacement strategy is only possible when working with fleets of type maintain.
+{{% /notice %}}

 The EC2 fleet request specifies separately the target capacity for Spot and On-Demand Instances using the `OnDemandTargetCapacity` and `SpotTargetCapacity` fields inside the `TargetCapacitySpecification` structure.
 The value for `DefaultTargetCapacityType` specifies whether Spot or On-Demand instances should be used to meet the `TotalTargetCapacity`.

 By setting `SingleInstanceType` and `SingleAvailabilityZone` to true, we are forcing the EC2 Fleet request to provision all the instances in the same Availability Zone and of the same type.